opayo/test/Requirement2/readme.markdown

 python3 generate.py 10
 ```

-You should see the confirmation that the script succsfully complteted its task:
+You should see the confirmation that the script successfully completed its task:

 ```
-10 transcations inserted
+10 transactions inserted
 ```

-If no parameter provided, the script will insert 20000 of randomly generated transactions
+If no parameter provided, the script will insert 20000 randomly generated transactions

 Exceptions
 ----------